arvind00/json-server/README.md

 - This is not a plug and play thing.
 - You need to explicitly handle each incoming request.
 - But don't worry.
 Everything will be explained gradually.
-- So that you know exactly what is going on what to do.
+- So that you know exactly what is going on and what to do.
 - Nothing will be hidden from your sight.

 ## Define Mappings